 Section 78 (1) of the 2002 Education Act states that all pupils should follow a balanced and broadly based curriculum which ‘promotes the spiritual, moral, cultural, social, mental and physical development of pupils and of society, and prepares pupils for the opportunities, responsibilities and experiences of later life’.
 Learning about and from religions and beliefs, through the distinct knowledge, understanding and skills contained in RE within a broadbased curriculum, is essential to achieving these aims.

-Teacher’s follow the Agreed Barnsley Syllabus for RE.
+Teachers follow the Religious Literacy for All curriculum linking strongly and covering all aspects of the agreed Barnsley Syllabus.
 As part of their planning, they also provide the children with a knowledge organiser which outlines knowledge (including vocabulary) all children must master for that unit of Religious Education.

 A cycle of lessons for Religious Education, which carefully plans for progression and depth, including exit tickets to ensure clear understanding and time to revisit if not.
 Use of retrieval practices to ensure knowledge is learnt and stored in the long term memory.